 If you’re a YouTube fan and haven’t heard about PewDiePie, you’ve probably been living under a rock.
 PewDiePie, run by Swedish creator Felix Kjellberg, is not only one of the funniest YouTube channels but is also the fourth most subscribed YouTube channel, with 111 million subscribers.
 Actually, for the longest time, from August 2013 to March 2019, PewDiePie was the most subscribed channel.
 Following a brutal subscriber competition with T-Series in 2018-2019, PewDiePie was eventually surpassed by the Indian record label and film production company, and later by other channels as well.

-PewDiePie initially became known for his playthrough “Let’s Play” videos, becoming an emblem for YouTube gaming.
+PewDiePie initially became known for his playthrough “Let’s Play” videos, becoming an emblem of YouTube gaming.
 Over time, however, Felix diversified his content to include vlogs and funny videos like meme reviews, Reddit reviews, and reactions to TikTok videos.
 Some of his most famous videos include meme reviews and reactions to Dr. Phil’s TV show.
 Unfortunately, at the beginning of 2019, his Dr. Phil videos were claimed and had to be taken down, which upset many of his fans.
 Those were some of my favorites as well.

 In 2015, Forbes listed Kjellberg as the richest YouTube star, with $12 million earned in 2015.
 In 2016, he was at the top of that Forbes list as well, with $15 million.
 In 2017, however, following some controversies, his income dropped to $12 million again, making him the sixth highest-earning YouTuber that year.